Skip to main content

 The subsidiary was created separately from its parent company, with only licensing software, trademarks, and wallet technology binding both parties.
 While there are similarities between both companies, Binance.US differs from the global brand.

 The first and most obvious difference is in the number of digital assets it supports.
 The global brand has 500+ top and trending cryptocurrencies available to traders.
 As a registered exchange with the FinCEN operating in the US, Binance.US supports fewer cryptocurrencies.
-The exchange offers about 53 digital assets for trading with customers.
+The exchange offers 50+ digital assets for trading with customers.

 There’s also more liquidity on the Binance global exchange than its US subsidiary.